 Because of this, we chanced upon MOOD, a quirky shopping mall that not only has free wi-fi but clean restrooms and plenty of fascinating decor.
 Pop in for a quick rest and a bit of window shopping on your busy day in Stockholm.

-4. Grab lunch at Stockholm's Östermalms Saluhall
+6. Grab lunch at Stockholm's Östermalms Saluhall

 Factor in time for something savory on your 1-day Stockholm itinerary.
 Enjoy lunch at Östermalms Saluhall.

-The historic food hall was under construction when we visited but there was a modern wing across the street boasting all sorts of Swedish food specialties; from coffee and pastries to seafood and wine.
+The historic food hall was under construction when we first visited but there was a modern wing across the street boasting all sorts of Swedish food specialties; from coffee and pastries to seafood and wine.

 SIDEWALK SAFARI SPOTLIGHT: Did you know that European Capitals of Culture have been designated since 1985 and that Stockholm was a European Capital of Culture in 1998?
 Here are some other city break ideas in places that were once European Capitals of Culture.